 We will use your personal information as described in the privacy notice provided to you, but, for example, we may use your personal information to administer any account(s) you have with us or to send you information we think you might find useful, provided you have indicated that you are happy to be contacted for these purposes .
 To see how we use your personal information, please see our current privacy notices, which can be accessed below:

-Details of how we disclose your personal information are set out in the relevant privacy notice provided to you, but generally it is where we need to do so in order to run our organisation (e.g. where other people process information for us).
-In such circumstances, we will put in place arrangements to protect your personal information.
+Details of how we disclose your personal information are set out in the relevant privacy notice provided to you, but generally it is where we need to do so in order to run our organisation (e.g. where other people process information for us) to provide services to you or to comply with agreements that we have entered into with you.
+In such circumstances, we may share your personal person information between ourselves to the extent that this is strictly necessary and we will put in place arrangements to protect your personal information.
 Outside of that we do not disclose your personal information unless we are required to do so by law.

 If we transfer personal information about you outside the European Economic Area (EEA), we will let you know and ensure that all reasonable security measures are taken and that any third party processers will be required to process the information in accordance with information protection laws and we will notify you in your privacy notice if we are the information controller.